Optical calibration of the SNO+ detector in the water phase with deployed sources: Water phase calibration data

 The introduction of the external laserball data in the optical calibration fit was a new feature and improvement of the analysis, relative to SNO.
 Nevertheless, the only external data points considered for the analysis came from PMTs whose light paths from the source were fully contained in the external water region.
 This selection was made to avoid uncertainties in the solid angle calculation for PMTs that would see light crossing the full AV (and intersecting the acrylic boundaries twice).

 In addition, several cuts had to be implemented in order to deal with PMTs whose measured occupancy was affected by light reflected from the AV outer surface or other PMTs.
 These cuts were determined by comparing laserball simulations with and without reflections from the AV and from the PMTs.
 Figure \ref{fig:externalReflections} shows the ratio of occupancies for each PMT between the simulations with reflections on and with reflections off, as a function of cos($\alpha$), where $\alpha$ is the angle between the vector pointing from the detector center to the laserball position, and the vector pointing from the center of the laserball to the PMT.
-PMTs further away from the laserball will have a 20\% overestimated occupancy due to light reflected from the AV surface that reaches the PMT in the 8 ns prompt time window.
-Furthermore, light entering the PMT reflector assembly at a given angle can be reflected and not detected by the PMT.
-Both these effects are not accounted for in the optical model (Equation \ref{eq:optmodel}), and the comparisons of simulation with data for each external positions were used to determine cos($\alpha$) cuts to exclude the affected PMTs.
-Due to the strict light path type selection and PMT cuts for the external runs, between 94\% and 97\% of the number of data points from each external position was excluded from the fit.